 If you want your kids to have a healthy dental foundation, it’s best to start them young.
 In the first 5 years, your child’s brain is developing rapidly and will strongly shape his or her future – more so than any other point in their life.
-From baby to toddler, here’s some tips for you:
+From baby to toddler, here are some tips for you:

 - Before the first tooth of your child erupts, make sure to wipe his or her gums with a clean, damp washcloth, or gauze.
-Or, take a baby toothbrush (must be a baby/toddler toothbrush as the bristles are softer) and lightly brush the gums with water on a daily or twice-a-day basis.
+Or, take a baby toothbrush (must be a baby/toddler toothbrush as the bristles are softer), and lightly brush the gums with water on a daily or twice-a-day basis.
 This can better ensure your baby’s teeth will develop properly with little to no complications.

 - Breastfeed when you can.
 Baby bottle tooth decay is something that is very much preventable.
 As long as you clean after your baby every feeding and make sure they don’t have anything sweet in their bottle when they nap, you should be fine.
 However, to be sure, breastfeeding is the way to go in these cases.
 Because the milk bypasses the gums and teeth, there’s less incidence of any nasty tooth decay.

 - Around 4-8 months, your baby will probably start teething.
-When their teeth come out, brush them twice a day with a soft-bristled toothbrush
+When their teeth come out, brush them twice a day with a soft-bristled toothbrush.

-- prescribe a routine you can do to keep your baby’s teeth healthy.
+- Prescribe a routine you can do to keep your baby’s teeth healthy.

 - If your child has teething pain, there are a few quick remedies you can do.
 Letting them chew on certain toys can help ease the pain.